Connie May Fowler

 Fowler has held numerous jobs including bartender, caterer, nurse, television producer, TV show host, antique dealer, and construction worker.
-From 1997-2003 she directed the Connie May Fowler Women Wings Foundation, an organization that served at risk women and children.
+From 1997 to 2003 she directed the Connie May Fowler Women Wings Foundation, an organization that served at risk women and children.
 From 2003–2007, she was the Irving Bacheller Professor of Creative Writing at Rollins College and directed their author series “Winter With the Writers.”

+Fowler graduated Chamberlain High School in Tampa, Florida in 1976.

 Fowler splits her time between Florida, the Yucatan, and Vermont.
-She earned a Bachelor of Arts (English Literature) from University of Tampa and a Masters of Arts (English Literature with an Emphasis in Creative Writing) from University of Kansas where she studied with the novelist Carolyn Doty.
+She earned a Bachelor of Arts (English Literature) from the University of Tampa and a Masters of Arts (English Literature with an Emphasis in Creative Writing) from the University of Kansas where she studied with the novelist Carolyn Doty.

 Connie May Fowler (1960).
 Her most recent memoir, A Million Fragile Bones, will be released April 2017.
 Her most recent novel, How Clarissa Burden Learned to Fly, was published by Grand Central/Hachette Book Group in April 2010.
 Her short story "Do Not Enter the Memory" was published in the fall/2010 edition of Oxford American.
 An excerpt from A Million Fragile Bones, was published in the January 2017 issue of The Sun Magazine.
 She is working on a dystopian novel titled STONE BY STONE.
 She is a core faculty member of the Vermont College of Fine Arts MFA in Writing program and directs their VCFA Novel Retreat.
 She, along with her husband Bill Hinson, are founders and directors of The Yucatan Writing Conference (formerly The St. Augustine Writers Conference).

+Fowler's papers are held at the Bienes Museum of the Modern Book in the rare book department of the Broward County Library in Fort Lauderdale, Florida, United States.